Technoplatz/bi/README.md

 This section is in progress.

 ## Installation
-Thanks to its multi-container structure built on Docker, the system can be run on the cloud, on-preimses and personal computers.
+Thanks to its multi-container structure the system can be run on the cloud, on-preimses and personal computers.
 Installation consists of four stages.
 A certain level of command line knowledge is required and it is assumed that you have [GiT](https://git-scm.com) installed on your computer.
 Please follow the steps below to start working more data-driven;

 #### STEP 1
-<sup>SETTING UP A MULTI-CONTAINER PLATFORM</sup>\
+<sup>SETTING A DOCKER PLATFORM</sup>\
-In the first stage, what you need to do is to select and install a Docker based system infrastructure which is required.
-Your options are installing Docker on your computer for free or choosing a ready-to-use platform from any of the leading cloud service providers.
-The links below will help you about how to install Docker environment on the cloud or on-premises;
+Docker is an open platform for developing, shipping, and running applications.
+You can install it on your computer for free or buy a managed service from any of the leading providers.
+The links below will help you about how to establish a Docker environment on the cloud and on-premises;

 - [Microsoft Azure](https://azure.microsoft.com/en-us/services/kubernetes-service/docker/), [Google Cloud](https://cloud.google.com/marketplace/docs/container-images), [AWS](https://aws.amazon.com/marketplace/pp/prodview-2jrv4ti3v2r3e?sr=0-1&ref_=beagle&applicationId=AWSMPContessa), [DigitalOcean](https://marketplace.digitalocean.com/apps/docker), [IBM Cloud](https://www.ibm.com/de-de/cloud/learn/docker)
 - [Windows](https://docs.docker.com/desktop/install/windows-install), [Linux](https://docs.docker.com/desktop/install/linux-install), [Mac OS](https://docs.docker.com/desktop/install/mac-install)

 #### STEP 2
-<sup>CLONING THE OFFICIAL REPOSITORY</sup>\
+<sup>CLONING THE OFFICIAL BI REPOSITORY</sup>\
-The community edition is a set of applications that running as services.
-Unlike a desktop application, there is no any traditional installer.
-The BI tool uses Docker Compose technology to load, run or stop the services as needed.
-In the second stage, the following command must be entered to receive the system folder from the official Github repository.
+The system uses Docker Compose technology to load, start, restart or stop services as well as the installation of required components.
+Download the official repository from Github by running the following command;

 ```bash
 git clone https://github.com/technoplatz/bi.git
 ```

-A folder which named `bi` is going to be created in the directory you are in.
-Please jump into this folder;
+When the command runs, a new folder named **bi** will be created in the directory you are in.
+Please change your directory to **bi** folder;

 ```bash
 cd bi